 Step 1: Open up File Explorer.
 Click the File menu and then click Change folder and search options to open Folder Options.
 If a file is selected in the particular folder, you might see just Options instead of Change folder and search options.
 Clicking Options will also open Folder Options.

 Step 2: Switch to the View tab.
-Under Advanced settings section, uncheck the option labelled Always show icons, never thumbnails, and then click Apply button to enable thumbnails in Windows Explorer.
+Under the Advanced settings section, uncheck the option labeled Always show icons, never thumbnails, and then click Apply button to enable thumbnails in Windows Explorer.

 Solution 3 of 4

 If the File Explorer is displaying blurry thumbnails for one or more files, it could be because of the corrupted thumbnail cache.
 You can clear and reset the thumbnail cache with a few mouse clicks by following the instructions in our how to clear and reset the thumbnail cache in Windows 10 guide.

 Solution 4 of 4

 As some of you likely know, Windows Explorer or File Explorer doesn’t support thumbnail view feature for all file types.
 While most of the popular video and image file types are supported, icons are displayed instead of thumbnails for many file types.